rtomas/key-kiss/README.md

 ### to-do:
- + Update GIFs from readme
- + Add the version of the cli to the slots.
+ + Add the version number of the cli, that was used to the create image, in the slots UI.
  + Re-enter password (compare) and hide characters.
  + Improve UX